A Majorization-Minimization Based Method for Nonconvex Inverse Rig Problems in Facial Animation: Algorithm Derivation: Proposed solution

 \section{Proposed solution}

-This section presents a detailed derivation of our method that utilizes second-order blendshape models; we refer to \cite{rackovic2022accurate} to detailed method's presentation from the domain point of view and for extensive numerical experiments on the method.
-Our algorithm targets specifically a high-quality realistic human face animation, hence we assume that a real-time execution is not a priority and that the activation weights are strictly bound to $[0,1]$ interval\footnote{Many authors neglect this constraint with a justification that the values outside this interval can be still used for \textit{exaggerated} expressions in animated characters.
+This section presents a detailed derivation of our method that utilizes second-order blendshape models; we refer to \cite{rackovic2022accurate} for a detailed method's presentation from the domain point of view and for extensive numerical experiments on the method.
+Our algorithm targets specifically a high-quality realistic human face animation, hence we assume that a real-time execution is not a priority and that the activation weights are strictly bounded to $[0,1]$ interval\footnote{Many authors neglect this constraint with a justification that the values outside this interval can be still used for \textit{exaggerated} expressions in animated characters.
 In our setting, this is not allowed by the construction of the models and we have to take these constraints into account.}.
 We first explain the algorithm derivation and then detail each algorithm step.
-The optimization problem looks for the optimal weigh vector configuration $\textbf{w}$ that fits on a given mesh $\widehat{\textbf{b}}$, assuming a quadratic blendshape function (\ref{eq:quadratic_rig}), as
+The optimization problem looks for the optimal weight vector configuration $\textbf{w}$ that fits on a given mesh $\widehat{\textbf{b}}$, assuming a quadratic blendshape function (\ref{eq:quadratic_rig}), as

-where the first term is a data fidelity and the second is regularization.
-The regularization term with $\alpha >0$ enforces a low cardinality of the solution vector.
-The problem is approached in a fashion similar to Levenberg-Marquardt method \cite{ranganathan2004levenberg}, where we choose the initial vector of controller weights $\textbf{w}_{(0)}\in\mathbb{R}^m$, and at each iteration $t=0,...,T$, solve for an optimal increment vector $\textbf{v}\in\mathbb{R}^m$ that solves the following optimization problem:
+where the first term is data fidelity and the second is regularization.
+The non-negativity constraint is important in blendshape animation since negative weights have no semantical meaning and make it harder for animators to adjust the obtained results manually.
+While weights larger than one might be useful for exaggerated cartoonish expressions, in realistic human avatars this is not a favorable behavior.
+The regularization term with $\alpha >0$ enforces a low cardinality of the solution vector, which is a desired feature as it makes the results more artist-friendly \cite{seol2011artist}.
+The problem is approached in a fashion similar to the Levenberg-Marquardt method \cite{ranganathan2004levenberg}, where we choose the initial vector of controller weights $\textbf{w}_{(0)}\in\mathbb{R}^m$, and at each iteration $t=0,...,T$, solve for an optimal increment vector $\textbf{v}\in\mathbb{R}^m$ that solves the following optimization problem: